Founder & Lead Editor

 Comfort and Fit

-Sizing Advice For the most part, the Challenger 7 runs true to size in terms of length.
-So, if you're a size 10 in most other running shoes, a 10 in these should fit you from heel to toe.
-However, and this is a big "however," the forefoot is a different story.
-Because of the narrow toe box, some runners have found that going up half a size provides the necessary extra volume to prevent their toes from feeling squeezed.
-It's a bit of a gamble, but if you know you have even slightly wide feet, it’s a consideration worth making.
+Sizing Advice For the most part, the Challenger 7 runs true to size in length.
+If you’re a size 10 in most running shoes, a 10 here typically fits heel to toe.
+The forefoot is the bigger question.
+With the narrow toe box, some runners go up half a size to get more volume and avoid squeezed toes.

-Break-In Period On a brighter note, one of the shoe's biggest wins is its out-of-the-box comfort, at least for those whose feet agree with the shape.
+Break-In Period One of the biggest wins is out-of-the-box comfort, at least if the shape works for you.
 As one reviewer noted, "Many report no break-in period and a comfortable feel right out of the box."
-The plush heel collar and well-padded tongue contribute to a secure and comfortable lockdown from the first lace-up.
-You can pretty much take these from the store to the trail without worrying about a painful adjustment period, which is fantastic for the impatient runner in all of us.
+The plush heel collar and padded tongue help create a secure lockdown from the first lace-up.

 Love the comfort features?